htcondor/htcondor/docs/version-history/upgrading-from-10-0-to-23-0-versions.rst

   HTCondor 10.5.0 or HTCondor 10.0.4 LTS.
   :jira:`1432`

-- Startds without any administrator defined slot configuration will now default to creating and utilizing one partitionable slot.
+- Execution Points without any administrator defined slot configuration will now default to creating and utilizing one partitionable slot.
 To revert an Execution Point to use static slots add ``use FEATURE:StaticSlots`` to the Execution Point configuration.
   :jira:`2026`